 Clear Sky Calculator for quantum sensors.
-Site data are input in blue cells in middle of page and an estimate of PPFD is returned on right-hand side of page.
+Site data are input in blue cells in the middle of the page and an estimate of PPFD is returned on the right-hand side of the page.

 TROUBLESHOOTING AND CUSTOMER SUPPORT

 Verify Functionality